Population: 5,214,805

 • May: online learning schools receive 33% of per pupil funding.

-Grades 8-9 (cross-enrolled): the cross-enrolling online learning school (not SOR) is funded per enrolled online course(s) in July of the following year at the per course summer school rate.
+For Grades 8 to 9 students who are cross enrolled in an online learning school, the student is funded per enrolled online course(s) in July of the following year at the per course summer school rate.
+Grades 10 to 12 students are funded per enrolled course and can receive 100% funding in September, February, or May.

 K-12 Distance and Online Learning Activity